mbizhani/mbizhani.github.io/_drafts/devops.md

 call a CI/CD server/agent to execute a `pipeline` based on the defined event/hook.
 For git server, in this post [`GitLab CE`](https://hub.docker.com/r/gitlab/gitlab-ce) is used.

-2. **CI/CD Server** - Jenkins is one of the most famous CI/CD server.
-However, since GitLab is the git server in this example, there is
+2. **CI/CD Server** - Jenkins is one of the most famous CI/CD applications.
+However, [`GitLab Runner`](https://hub.docker.com/r/gitlab/gitlab-runner)
-[`GitLab Runner`](https://hub.docker.com/r/gitlab/gitlab-runner) which is its integrated solution for CI/CD.
+is more convenient as it is the integrated and default CI/CD tool for GitLab server.

-3. **Artifact/Image Repository** - After source code build, the result artifact must be shipped to the server.
+3. **Artifact/Image Repository** - After source code build, the output artifact must be shipped to the server.
-Since Docker is used as the executor on servers, the final package must be deployed as Docker image.
+Since Docker is used to run applications on servers, the final package must be deployed as Docker image.
-So a registry is required in this case. [`Sonatype Nexus 3`](https://hub.docker.com/r/sonatype/nexus3) is a professional repository management tool and it supports various development/build tools such as maven, npm, and so on.
+So a registry is required in this case to mediate images between servers. [`Sonatype Nexus 3`](https://hub.docker.com/r/sonatype/nexus3) is a professional repository management tool and it supports various development/build tools such as maven, npm, and so on.

 4. **Deployment Servers/Cluster** - At the end of a CD pipeline, a server or cluster is required for executing the container(s).